Air Quality

 Ammonia

-Ammonia is a colourless, reactive gas that is lighter than air, which dissolves readily in water.
-It has a strong smell, similar to urine
+Ammonia is a colourless, reactive gas that is lighter than air and dissolves readily in water.
+It has a strong smell, similar to urine.

 Key Sources of Ammonia